Operation Breza '94

-Operation "Breza 94" was the official codename for the military offensive conducted by the 1st Krajina Corps of the VRS in September 1994 in Bosanska Krajina.
-The basic prerequisite of the offensive was the breaking of the 5th Corps and the conquest of Bosanska Krajina.
-The offensive ended in a tactical VRS failure with the ARBiH capturing 20 square kilometers previously held by Serbs.
+Operation "Breza 94" was the military offensive conducted by the 1st Krajina Corps of the Army of Republika Srpska (VRS) in September 1994 in Bosanska Krajina during the Bosnian War.
+The objective of the offensive was the breaking of the 5th Corps of the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the conquest of Bosanska Krajina.
+The offensive ended in VRS defeat with the ARBiH capturing 20 square kilometers previously held by Serbs.

 Background

 The VRS army planned the operation in August and they called for the 2nd Krajina Corps to lead off the offensive with new attacks on the Grabez plateau and that the 1st Krajina Corps would then attack between Buzim and Bosanska Otoka, so the plan was to split the enclave in two.
 The biggest mistake of the operation was that it started after the Army of the Republic of Bosnia beat the Abdić forces and that the axes it faced were reduced from three to two.
 The 1st Drvar, 3rd Petrovac, and the 17th Kljuc Light Infantry Brigade, supported by the 15h Bihac Infantry Brigade with about 5,000 to 5,500 troops would attack the Grabez plateau to seize it.
 The larger part of the operation would be under Mladic's direct supervision and it would be undertaken by the 1st Krajina Brigade.
 There were two tactical groups in the 1st Krajina brigade, the first tactical group consisted of one battalion from the 5th Kozarska, 6th Sana and 43rd Prijedor Brigades, the mission of the first tactical group was capture and securing the town of Otoka, and further breakthrough towards the Bosanska Krajina.
 The second tactical group consisted of the Panther Guard, 1st Military Police Battalion and Reconnaissance Squadron of the 1st Krajina Brigade. their task was to capture Bužim and Cazin.
 The 1st Novigrad Brigade of the VRS and the 33rd Court Brigade of the Serbian Army of Krajina were in charge of providing fire support.
 On the Bosnian side they relied on the brigades 501st Bihac, 502nd Bihac, 503rd Cazin and the 1st Bosnian Liberation brigade to hold the line around Grabez.
 Around Buzim and Otoka the corps had the entire 505th Buzim Brigade and most of the 511th Bosanska Krupa Mountain Brigade.
 All of the 5th Corps mustered about 15.000 troops for the battle.
 Before the battle Mladić said "Everything here is the best that the Serbian army has and we must enter Bužim in seven days and break the backbone of the 5th Corps, and in 15 days join the Bužim beam with the rest of our forces and occupy the Bihać Pocket".